jmuzsik/blog/content/it/aws-overview.md

 - Break application down to services
 - IaaS, PaaS, SaaS, SOA, FaaS, BaaS

-**Serverless** - abstract away the management of infastructure from development - one does not have to manage the server theireselves
+**Serverless** - abstract away the management of infrastructure from development - one does not have to manage the server their selves

 Give code to the serverless provider (docker, aws) and say run it whenever the customer needs something